turingschool-projects/kwk-level3-swift/aviatrix/i2_distance_and_fuel.markdown

 ### `distanceTraveled`

-In Aviatrix, `distanceTraveled` is an variable -- it's just a number that's stored, not a method that does calculations.
-Up at the top of the class, it gets set to `0` when the plane is first created.
+In Aviatrix, we need to create a `distanceTraveled` instance variable -- it's just a number that's stored, not a method that does calculations.
+We need to set it to `0` when the plane is first created.

 But it never gets changed.
 What code can you add to the `flyTo` function so that it updates the value of `distanceTraveled`?

+To start: **pseudo-code** the things that need to happen here.
+THEN make it happen with Swift.
 Make sure that the values accumulate as you go from one city to another, _not_ resetting each time.
 Pay careful attention to the order of your instructions in `flyTo`!

 #### Results